Public health emergency – COVID-19

 The following temporary amendments are made to accommodate potential staff shortages as a result of the COVID-19 pandemic and to facilitate examination and assessment of a person in isolation due to a positive or potential COVID-19 diagnosis.

-Examinations and assessment conducted under the Act may be undertaken via audio-visual technology if it is considered clinically appropriate in the circumstances, including:
+Examinations and assessments conducted under the Act may be undertaken via audio-visual technology if it is considered clinically appropriate in the circumstances, including:

 - Examination for Recommendation for Assessment, and